PhangsTeam/sfngidl/cube_compare/README.txt

 created***

 Still to add:
-* Jerome's fidelity statistic
+* table for Jerome's fidelity statistic
 * power spectra
-* channel maps
+* channel maps -- matched cubes, difference and fidelity cubes
 * description of emission masks in the report